Awaji puppets that have been handed down to various places

 ■ What was discovered in the spell

-Sanbaso(Sambaso / Sanbanso) /Chitose(Senzai, Chitose) /戎(Ebisu) /Lady-in-waiting woman and crown man/Finger puppet/"Book of the Suzue family"
+Sanbaso(Sanbaso / Sanbaso) /Chitose(Senzai, Chitose) /戎(Ebisu) /Lady-in-waiting woman and crown man/Finger puppet/"Book of the Suzue family"

 After the discovery of the Suzue family doll, mutual visits between Awaji and Morioka continued.
 In late August, President Morikatsu of the Awaji Doll Association visited Morioka, in December the director Kaneko of the Morioka Prefectural Museum and the chief curator of Kadoya visited Awaji, and in May 1988, the Suzue family members visited.
 I visited Awaji and visited the grave of my ancestors with the people of the Suzue head family in Osaka.

-Almost a year after the discovery, the Awaji Ningyo Joruri performance was realized at the traditional art appreciation party on July 28, and the Minamiawaji Junior High School Folklore Club performed "Taju" and "Tsubozaka" at the Iwate Prefectural Civic Center. ..
+And almost a year after the discovery, at the traditional art appreciation party on July 28th.
+AWAJI NINGYÔ JÔRURI The performance was realized, and the Minamiawaji Junior High School Folk Entertainment Club performed "Taju" and "Tsubozaka" at the Iwate Prefectural Civic Center.
 In addition, "Tokushima Special Deko Ningyo Michinoku Ryuten" produced by NHK Tokushima Broadcasting Station was broadcast on August 19, 1990.

 Ina Basin puppet show-Awaji puppet show in Shinshu-